offlinesec/offlinesec-client/README.md

 * All sensitive information is excluded from the upload file (SAPSIDs, server names, ...)
 * Please remember you can create your own check variants.
 The details are available [here](https://github.com/offlinesec/offlinesec-knowledgebase)

-3. Role/Privilege Analysis
+3. Roles/Critical Privileges Analysis (Available since version 1.0.15)
-* Will be available in next releases

 4. Transport Request Analysis
 * Will be available in next releases